Pentecostal-Charismatic Ministry in the 2020s: Hope & Healing for a Broken World

 Students will be meeting for three 2-hour Zoom sessions per quarter.
 Specific times will be determined before each quarter depending on students time zones.

 The final year’s work will focus primarily on completing the doctoral project, whether students choose a case study, program assessment, curricular (re)design, or another approved dissertation format.
-This involves substantive writing and communication at a post-graduate level while developing translational communicative skills to share with our churches, congregations, and other ministry/mission partners—both about the pain and brokenness of our lives, churches, and world, and also in anticipation of the Spirit’s redemptive work in all of these spaces.
-Along the way, students will interact not only with the cohort leader/professor but also with a small group of student peers, giving and receiving critical feedback on their conceptualizations and articulations.
+This involves substantive writing and communication at a post-graduate level while developing translational communicative skills to share with our churches, congregations, and other ministry/mission partners, both in candidness about the pain and brokenness of our lives, churches, and world on the one hand, and also in anticipation about the Spirit’s redemptive work in all of these spaces on the other hand.
+Along the way, we will also identify, implement, and assess intercultural, emotional, and spiritual interventions for the ministerial and missional vocations.

 Instructor